halstonblim/scheduler/README.md

 # Global Entry Interivew Scheduler

-Scrapes the [TTP website](https://ttp.cbp.dhs.gov/schedulerui/schedule-interview/location?lang=en&vo=true&returnUrl=ttp-external&service=up) to determine if the desired location has any availability.
-Then sends a push notification to mobile device indicating whether there is availability or not.
+Basically `python scheduler.py` scrapes the [TTP website](https://ttp.cbp.dhs.gov/schedulerui/schedule-interview/location?lang=en&vo=true&returnUrl=ttp-external&service=up) to determine if your desired interview location has any availability.
+Then it sends a push notification to your mobile device indicating whether there is availability or not.
 Uses Pushover because it has a one month free trial and only $5 for a permanent license (as of March 2025).

 I don't have recommendations for automation yet (e.g. run daily at 8am), which might vary based on things like operating system.
 Open to suggestions